Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Stage 2: Iterative Prototyping of Sleep Diary Tool and Specialist-Facing Interface

 \section{Stage 2: Iterative Prototyping of Sleep Diary Tool and Specialist-Facing Interface}

-In Stage 2, we iteratively prototyped a conversational sleep diary and a data visualization tool in collaboration with specialists.
-We first developed a voice assistant diary to collect proxy patient data, then developed an interface to help specialists interpret it.
-Feedback from co-design workshops helped us refine the interface, which we subsequently evaluated for usability and alignment with clinical practice.
+In Stage 2, we iteratively prototyped a conversational sleep diary and a data \am{analytics tool} in collaboration with specialists.
+We first developed a voice assistant diary to collect proxy patient data, then developed an interface to help specialists interpret it. \am{We first developed a voice assistant diary to collect proxy-patient data from 15 university students\footnote{The data collection was approved by Institutional Review Board and participants were compensated.}, which allowed us to generate realistic conversational diary entries at scale without introducing clinical risk or patient burden at an early stage of the design process.
+Our goal in this deployment was not to generalize findings to clinical populations, but to obtain real examples of diary conversations that could be used to observe how specialists interact with and interpret conversational data.} Feedback from co-design workshops helped us refine the interface, which we subsequently evaluated for usability and alignment with clinical practice.